 PRUV provides financial support for six weeks of summer research with a faculty mentor in the Duke Mathematics Department.
 PRUV fellows, usually in the summer after their junior year, receive a stipend and live on campus with other students in the program.

-Data+ is a nine-week summer research experience open to Duke undergraduates of all majors who are interested in exploring new data-driven approaches to interdisciplinary challenges.
+Data+ is a ten-week summer research experience open to Duke undergraduates of all majors who are interested in exploring new data-driven approaches to interdisciplinary challenges.
 Students join small project teams, working alongside other teams in a communal environment.
 They learn how to marshal, analyze, and visualize data while gaining broad exposure to the modern world of data science.

 We offer seminar courses that offer the opportunity to begin a research project within a small class setting and earn course credit.
 These include Math 305S Number Theory, Math 323S Geometry, Math 361S Mathematical Numerical Analysys, Math 451S Nonlinear Ordinary Differential Equations, and Math 476S Mathematical Modeling.